agu3des/portfolio/README.md

 ## Practing Programming Languages
-- Basic of Html, Css and JavaScript
+- Basic of Python, Html, Css and JavaScript